+The Finance, Audit and Risk Committee undertakes an Annual Review of the Risk Environment including an appraisal of reports from the Internal Auditor, Risk Statements from functional units and the Risk Register.
 The risk register details the controls and actions needed to mitigate risks and responsibility for operation of controls assigned to specific staff.
 I confirm that a control environment containing the following elements is in place: